digbmc/cwd-toolkit/index.md

 ---
 layout: home
 title: Critical Web Design Toolkit
-author_profile: false # Setting this to true will display the site author information specified in _config.yml in this page's left sidebar.

 header:
     image: /assets/images/home.jpg  # Putting the path to an image here will add that image to this page's header.